ajna-finance/ajna-grants/test/invariants/INVARIANTS.md

     - **FS3**: Votes can only be cast on a proposal in it's distribution period's funding stage.
     - **FS4**: Sum of square of votes cast by a given actor are less than or equal to the actor's Ajna delegated balance, squared.
     - **FS5**: Sum of voter's votesCast should be equal to the square root of the voting power expended (FS4 restated, but added to test intermediate state as well as final).
     - **FS6**: All voter funding votes on a proposal should be cast in the same direction.
+Multiple votes on the same proposal should see the voting power increase according to the combined cost of votes.
     - **FS7** List of top ten proposals should never change once the funding stage has started.
-    - **FS8**: a voter should never be able to cast more votes than the Ajna token supply of 1 billion.
+    - **FS8**: a voter should never be able to cast more votes than the Ajna token supply.

 - #### Challenge Stage:
     - **CS1**: Funded proposal slate's cumulative tokens requested should be less than or equal to 90% of the GBC.